International & Comparative Law

 - Lua Yuille: Immigration Law

-KU Law offers a range of courses that fit into three related "tracks" or disciplines: (1) public international law, (2) private international business law, and (3) comparative law:
+KU Law offers a range of courses that largely fit into three related "tracks" or disciplines: (1) public international law, (2) private international business law, and (3) comparative law:

 - Public International Law